 Eye Movement Desensitization and Reprocessing (EMDR)

-What should I expect during EMDR?
+What should you expect during EMDR?

-EMDR uses sensory stimuli such as a moving light, gently vibrating handheld paddles, or tones heard through headphones.
+EMDR uses sensory stimuli such as moving light, gently vibrating handheld paddles, or tones heard through headphones.
 You follow the stimuli with your eyes, which stimulates your brain while you recall your trauma.

 - A visual image connected to your trauma

 - A negative belief about yourself

 Finally, in phases seven and eight, you work on closure and examining your progress.